 There would be no need to have a carbon tax, etc., and Vermont ratepayers would see about a 5% reduction in their electric bills due to the EV surcharge being ended!

 Vermont builders were building net-zero-energy buildings before EV even existed.
 There is no need for EV to tell them how to do it.

 In Denmark, ALL new housing must be net-zero-energy.
-Vermont should follow THAT example, instead of destroying ridgelines and coddling in-state and out-of-state multi-millionaires, with tax shelters, to build 2.2 MW solar plants in meadows, and have the PSB “compensate” them (fatten their tax shelters, at the expense of already-struggling households and businesses) at an outrageously high 27 c/kWh, whereas, according to David Hallquist, CEO of VEC, solar energy costs about 17 c/kW for 1,000 kW systems and up.
+Vermont should follow THAT example, instead of destroying ridgelines and coddling in-state and out-of-state multi-millionaires, with tax shelters, to build 2.2 MW solar plants in meadows, and have the PSB “compensate” them (fatten their tax shelters, at the expense of already-struggling households and businesses) at an outrageously high 25.7 c/kWh, whereas, according to David Hallquist, CEO of VEC, and the recent PSB auction, solar energy costs about 15.3 c/kW, or less, for 1,000 kW systems and up.

 NOTE: Vermont’s government makes lots of high-sounding pronouncements regarding energy efficiency, but does not practice it!!

 Vermont State Government buildings: average 107,000 Btu/sq ft/yr for heating, cooling and electricity.
 Energy efficient buildings would use about 25,000 Btu/sq ft/yr. http://www.publicassets.org/PAI-IB0806.pdf

 The Xerox Headquarters, Stamford, CT, placed in service in 1979, needs only 28,400 Btu/sq ft/yr for heating, cooling and electricity, without the benefits of PV solar panels, geothermal heating, or solar hot water heating.
 Nearby similar headquarters buidings needed at least 50,000 Btu/sq ft/yr.

 SOLAR AND WIND ENERGY, percent of total consumption, capital cost